Grab A Plate

 Stracchiatella Soup (Italian Egg Drop Soup)

-Stracchiatella soup (Italian egg drop soup) is there for you when you really need it!
+Stracchiatella soup (Italian egg drop soup) is there for you when you really need it.
 I always have eggs on hand, and it only takes a few more ingredients to deliver a simple, warming, and delicious soup.
-It’s perfect during the cold winter months.

 Stracchiatella soup (Italian egg drop soup) is simple and delicious.
 You'll want this as a go-to soup, for sure!

 I’m willing to bet you’ve had egg drop soup before, right?
-Well stracchiatella soup is like an Italian egg drop soup.
+Well stracchiatella soup is like the Italian version of egg drop soup.
 It’s super easy to make, and it definitely hits the spot when you need some comfort food in your life.

 Stracchiatella soup (Italian egg drop soup) is a wonderfully simple soup.
 You'll love this simple stracchiatella soup on a cold winter day!